-Nevertheless, Government Code section 17556(f) still applies; the requirements of sections 9083.5 and 14105.1 to furnish the notice specified in section 9083.5 to precinct officers along with the precinct supplies identified in section 14105, and to conspicuously post the notice inside and outside each polling place; and the requirements of sections 13206 and 13206.5, and a portion of CC/ROV #11005, to include similar explanatory information in the ballots for primary, general, and special elections, constitute "specific statutory procedures" which are "designed to...set forth...details that were not expressly articulated" in Proposition 14, or in Washington State Grange, supra.
+Even if all the activities required by added sections 9083.5 and 14105.1, 13206.5, 13206, and CC/ROV #11005, are not strictly necessary to implement a top two candidates open primary consistently with Proposition 14, (especially when viewed cumulatively) Government Code section 17556(f) still applies.
+The alleged activities constitute "specific statutory procedures" which are "designed to...set forth...details that were not expressly articulated" in Proposition 14, or in Washington State Grange, supra.
 And when "viewed singly or cumulatively, [those activities] did not significantly increase the cost of compliance..."
 This conclusion is reached by examining the extent of voter instructions printed in the ballot under prior and existing law, and the preexisting duties of county elections officials with respect to precinct supplies.

 Under prior law, section 14105, as amended by Statutes 2003, chapter 810, provides for a long list of precinct supplies that a county elections official must already furnish.
 The new requirements to furnish to precinct officers printed copies of the notices specified in section 9083.5, as supplied by the Secretary of State, and to ensure that those notices are conspicuously posted inside and outside each polling place, do not significantly increase the cost of compliance with Proposition 14 and the costs of conducting elections pursuant to the Elections Code.
 In other words, these activities are "incidental" to Proposition 14 and "produce at most de minimis added costs."
-As noted above, these are the only requirements of the plain language of sections 908.5 and 14105.1.
+As noted above, these are the only requirements of the plain language of sections 9083.5 and 14105.1.

 Similarly, existing section 13204, as amended by Statutes 2007, chapter 508 (AB 1243), (not pled in this test claim) provided for several pages of instructions in the ballots of all voters, and existing section 13205 provided four paragraphs of additional instructions to be included in the ballot during presidential election cycles.
-In context of the instructions already required pursuant to sections 13204 and 13205, the additional text required pursuant to sections 13206 and 13206.5, and CC/ROV #11005 (for special elections) produces at most de minimis added
+In context of the instructions already required pursuant to sections 13204 and 13205, the additional text required pursuant to sections 13206 and 13206.5, and CC/ROV #11005 (for special elections) produces at most de minimis added costs, and these sections do not impose costs mandated by the state within the meaning of article XIII B, section 6.